-There were 8 clinical studies performed in 382 patients to evaluate Naropin 2 mg/mL (0.2%) for postoperative pain management after upper and lower abdominal surgery and after orthopedic surgery.
-The studies utilized intravascular morphine via PCA as a rescue medication and quantified as an efficacy
+There were 8 clinical studies performed in 382 patients to evaluate Naropin 2 mg/mL (0.2%) for postoperative pair management after upper and lower abdominal surgery and after orthopedic surgery.
+The studies utilized intravascular morphine via PCA as a rescue medication and quantified as an efficacy variable

-Epidural anesthesia with Naropin 5 mg/ml (0.5%) was used intraoperatively for each of these procedures prior to initiation of postoperative Naropin.
+Epidural anesthesia with Naropin 5 mg/mL, (0.5%) was used intraoperatively for each of these procedures prior to initiation of postoperative Naropin.
 The incidence and intensity of the motor block were dependent on the dose rate of Naropin and the site of injection.
 Cumulative doses of up to 770 mg of ropivacaine were administered over 24 hours (intraoperative block plus postoperative continuous infusion).
 The overall quality of pain relief, as judged by the patients, in the ropivacaine groups was rated as good or excellent (73% to 100%).
 The frequency of motor block was greatest at 4 hours and decreased during the infusion period in all groups.
-At least 80% of patients in the upper and lower abdominal studies and 42% in the orthopedic studies had no motor block at the end of the 21-hour infusion period.
+At least 80% of patients in the upper and lower abdominal studies and 42% in the orthopedic studies had no motor block at the end of the 21-hour infusior period.
 Sensory block was also dose rate-dependent and a decrease in spread was observed during the infusion period.

-A double-blind, randomized, clinical trial compared lumbar epidural infusion of Naropin (n=26) and bupivacaine (n=26) at 2 mg/mL (8 mL/h), for 24 hours after knee replacement. n this study, the pain scores were higher in the Naropin group, but the incidence and the intensity of motor block were lower.

-Continuous epidural infusion of Naropin 2 mg/mL (0.2%) during up to 72 hours for postoperative pain management after major abdominal surgery was studied in 2 multi center, double-blind studies.
+A double-blind, randomized, clinical trial compared lumbar epidural infusion of Naropin (n=26) and bupivacaine (n=26) at 2 mg/mL (8 mL/h), for 24 hours after knee replacement.
+In this study, the pain scores were higher in the Naropin group but the incidence and the intensity of motor block were lower during up to 72 hours for postoperative pain management after fast onset of surgical anesthesia is necessary.
+Historically pregnant patients were reported to have a high risk for cardiac major abdominal surgery was studied in 2 multicenter, double blind studies.
 A total of 391 patients received a low thoracic epidural catheter, and Naropin 7.5 mg/L (0.75%) was given for surgery, in combination with GA.
 Postoperatively, Naropin 2 mg/mL (0.2%), 4 to 14 mL/h, alone or with fentanyl 1, 2, or 4 mcg/mL was infused through the epidural catheter and adjusted according to the patient's needs.
 These studies support the use of Naropin 2 mg/mL (0.2%) for epidural infusion at 6 to 14 mL/h (12 to 28 mg) for up to 72 hours and demonstrated adequate analgesia with only slight and nonprogressive motor block in cases of moderate to severe postoperative pain.